Utica Zoo Interactive Map

 Bantam Chicken

-While the word Bantam comes from the Indonesian seaport Bantam, Bantam is a word given to any small fowl.
-These small chickens that you see here grew in popularity among European sailors looking to restock their supplies while in Southeast Asia.
-The small size of the chickens allowed sailors to fit larger numbers of chickens onto their ships.
+While the word “Bantam” originally comes from the Indonesian seaport of Bantam, in this circumstance it is a word given to any small species of fowl.
+Bantam chickens in particular grew in popularity among European sailors looking to restock their food supplies while in Southeast Asia.
+The small size of the chickens allowed sailors to fit larger numbers of this bird onto their ships.
 Today, you can find Bantam chickens in many parts of the world where people want to have chickens but have limited space to house them.

 Sulcata Tortoise